 Promoting affiliate offers should be profitable.
 In fact, it should be incredibly profitable if you are doing it the right way.

-So, when you’re first starting off, it’s important to create a system to not only track your earnings, but any expenses for any campaign you promote.
+So when you’re first starting off, it’s important to create a system to track the following:

 This is important so you can see how profitable individual campaigns are.

-The earnings part is easy, typically programs will have a dashboard that will show you how much you have earned, but how much did you SPEND to make that money?
+The earnings part is easy because programs will typically have a dashboard that will show you how much you have earned.
+BUT how much time and money did you SPEND to earn those commissions?